Home

 Buprenorphine is another drug that may be suggested for opiod dependence.
 A will generally provide or refer the patient for counseling as well.

-Disulfiram (Antabuse) is a medication used to stop drinking.
+Disulfiram (Antabuse) is used to stop drinking.
 When you take this drug you experience flushing, nausea, vomiting and anxiety.
 The theory is that if you know you’re going to get violently sick you won’t drink, and that this drug should be taken every day.
 Actually, what’s most likely to happen is that alcoholics refuse to take this drug when they choose to drink.

 Naltrexone (ReVia) reduces craving for alcohol.
 This drug can help those who drink a moderate amount from over-doing it.